jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 *"Y'all ready for this?"* - Michael J. Nelson [#michaeljnelson]_

-Python Score, or Pysco for short, is a fully modular score environment for the Csound unified CSD file.
-Unlike other alternative text-based score environements, Pysco is non-imposing and does its best to get out of the way rather than to impose a strict set of rules for composition.
+PythonScore is a fully modular score environment for the Csound unified CSD file.
+Unlike other alternative text-based score environements, PythonScore is non-imposing and does its best to get out of the way rather than to impose a strict set of rules for composition.
 Classical Csound score is fully supported, all of Python 2.7 is available, and composers can pick and choose their